Physician Assistant Visa Sponsorship Jobs in Connecticut

 Are there any state-specific considerations for physician assistants seeking visa sponsorship in Connecticut?

 Connecticut requires physician assistants to hold state licensure, which international candidates must obtain before or shortly after starting work.
 Yale School of Medicine and Quinnipiac University's PA programs have strong ties to Connecticut health systems, creating pipelines that some employers draw from when hiring.
-PAs working at federally designated shortage area facilities may also qualify for J-1 waiver programs, which can support a path to longer-term work authorization.
+PAs working at federally designated shortage area facilities may also qualify for J-1 visa waiver programs, which can support a path to longer-term work authorization.

 What is the prevailing wage for sponsored physician assistant jobs in Connecticut?